Rucha Hasabnis

-Rucha Hasabnis Jagdale (née Hasabanis; born 8 February 1988) is an Indian actress known for playing Rashi Shah Modi in Star Plus's famous soap opera Saath Nibhana Saathiya from 2010 to 2014.
+Rucha Hasabnis Jagdale (née Hasabanis; born 8 February 1988) is an Indian popular actress known for playing Rashi Shah Modi in Star Plus's famous soap opera Saath Nibhana Saathiya from 2010 to 2014.
 Later Hasabnis took a break from acting to marry businessmen Rahul Jagdale in 2015 and focus on her family.
 Rucha Hasabnis regained her popularity in 2020 during the COVID-19 lockdown as musician and YouTuber Yashraj Mukhate made a Rasode mein kaun tha rap from her famous dialogues as 'Rashiben' from Saath Nibhana Saathiya which also resulted in its re-run.

 Career

 In 2009, she began her acting career with the Marathi drama Chaar Choughi where she played the role of Devika.

 Hasabnis' breakthrough role came in the drama series Saath Nibhaana Saathiya where she played the role of Rashi Jigar Modi from 2010 to 2014.

 In 2021, in an interview with Times of India & Glitz Vision USA, Rucha announced she is ready to make comeback on TV and waiting for an amazing script.